- Veterans for cybersecurity

 Assistance for veterans transitioning from military service to the private sector

-There are ample resources available for veterans starting out in their professional civilian careers.
+There are ample resources available for veterans starting in their professional civilian careers.

 From the military to cybersecurity

-While the transition from military life back to a civilian career can be challenging, the good news is that there are a number of opportunities specifically geared toward veterans interested in pursuing cybersecurity as a field.
+While the transition from military life back to a civilian career can be challenging, the good news is that there are several opportunities specifically geared toward veterans interested in pursuing cybersecurity as a field.

 From scholarships to mentoring, and from program placement to career recruiting, yesterday’s soldiers will find a world of opportunity defending tomorrow’s digital infrastructure.